 The example above analyzes a single value of the

 aws.elb.requestcount metric that was reported 30 minutes ago.
 The example compares the value with the value that was measured one week ago, and determines whether the request count dropped below 30%.
 The example alert query looks at a value reported 30-minutes ago – which allows delayed data points to catch up.
 The example also looks at the overall trend of the data.
 As a result, delayed metric points do not falsely trigger the alert.

 As an alternative, you can set the Alert fires threshold higher than the default 2 minutes.
 This setting depends on how often data points arrive, and it accounts for any delays in the application metrics delivery pipeline.
 Changing Alert fires can compensate for external delays of metrics.

 The best approach we’ve found to account for missing data points is to use

 mcount().
 A general query could be something like

 mcount(5m, ts(my.metric)) = 0.

-- The time interval associated with
+- Ensure that the time interval associated with

-- However, if you expect data to be reported once a minute, and you’d like to know when it’s not consistently being reported, then perhaps
+- However, if you expect data to be reported once a minute, and you’d like to know when data are not consistently reported, then

 Alert on Wavefront Proxy